a-di-tya/Data-Professional-Survey-Breakdown/README.md

 Power Query – Used for transforming and preparing the dataset DAX (Data Analysis Expressions) – For calculated measures and KPIs Microsoft Excel – Source file for the dataset
-Data Visualization Techniques – Used to present insights clearly and interactively
+Data Visualization Techniques – Used to present insights clearly and interactively.

 4. Data Source:
 The dataset used in this project comes from a Data Professional Survey, which contains responses from individuals working in various data-related roles such as: